dribnet/purvs/README.md

 i have come to the realisation that i have to re do my font as the interpolation does not work so i have to change everything up :(

 i managed to fix and re jig my alphabet but the interpolation is not acting right

+interpolation is working well now, now it is time to make the alphabet more exciting and intriguing to look at

+some level of fake 3d was added